 I tried for five years to outsource my story.
 I spent a lot of money doing so, joining coaching programs, taking classes,

 My video clients often hope the same thing.
-That they can share their initial thoughts and I will take that and tell their story.
+That they can share their initial thoughts and I will take these facts and tell their story.

 But only they know their story, and for me to tell their story, they first have to dig in and figure out what they want to communicate and to who, first.

-Even though I’m told “we don’t have time to… discuss our goals, get the team together, answer the discovery questions,” those teams I somehow manage to convince to make time end up happier with the outcome of their video because it does tell their story.
+Even though I’m told “we don’t have time to… discuss our goals, get the team together, answer the discovery questions,” those that take the time end up happier with the outcome.

 Uncovering the story does take some time, whether you do it yourself or with the support of a storyteller.